EarthToAbigail/indromida/README.md

 	In the root directory run: `cp .env.example .env`
 3. Modify the following line in the .env file **DATABASE_URL=postgres://postgres@localhost/_database_** by replacing database by your database name that you created in step 1.
-4. run the following in your root directory `npm `
+4. run the following in your root directory `npm run migrate up`

 #### Starting the website: